 This form is Part 1 of the Learning Agreement Form.
-Depending on your response, it will be either be:

-Circulated to the appropriate members of staff at the discretion of the Director OR

-Retained in the student confidential file.

-Name of Student:

-Course

-Title:

-Course start date:(MM/YY) Course completion date:(MM/YY)

-Condition / disability:

-Nature of documentary evidence if appropriate - e.g. report from educational psychologist, medical report etc. (please attach)

-Please complete one of the sections below:

-I give my permission for appropriate members of The Lir staff to be made aware of my disability/condition so that appropriate help and support can be provided.
+Depending on your response, it will be either be: Circulated to the appropriate members of staff at the discretion of the Director Retained in the student confidential file.
+Name of Student: Title: Course Course start date:(MM/YY) Course completion date:(MM/YY) Condition / disability: Nature of documentary evidence if appropriate - e.g. report from educational medical etc. psychologist, report (please attach) Please complete one of the sections below: I give my permission for appropriate members of The Lir staff to be made aware of my disability/condition so that appropriate help and support can be provided.
+Student signature Date......
+Date......

-Student signature Date.....

 I do not give my permission for staff The Lir to be made aware of my disability/condition and I understand that the full appropriate support may not be available to me.

-Student signature.....
-Date

-I agree to discuss my disability fully with the Director but will take responsibility for discussing the nature of my disability/ condition direct with teaching staff, so that appropriate help and support can be provided, if necessary

 Student signature......
-Date
+Date Date I agree to discuss my disability fully with the Director but will take responsibility for discussing the nature of my disability/ condition direct with teaching staff, so that appropriate help and support can be provided, if necessary Student signature......
+Date Date